 What You Need to Know About Tuition Reimbursement

 Before you enroll in the competitive master’s degree program of your dreams, be sure to learn all the requirements and qualifications of your employer’s tuition reimbursement program.
-After all, you don’t want to be left footing the bill—and busting your budget in the process.
+After all, you don’t want to be left footing the bill and busting your budget in the process.

-How It Works
+How Tuition Reimbursement Works

-If your employer doesn’t offer tuition reimbursement but you’d like to try to convince them to change their mind, you may be required to submit a proposal outlining why continuing education will benefit both you—and your company.
+If your employer doesn’t offer tuition reimbursement but you’d like to try to convince them to change their mind, you may be required to submit a proposal outlining why continuing education will benefit both you and your company.

-Budgeting for Classes on Your Own
+Budgeting for Classes

-Especially when you consider the rising costs of college education, it’s a wise financial move to take advantage of your company’s tuition reimbursement program.
+When you consider the rising costs of college education, it’s a wise financial move to take advantage of your company’s tuition reimbursement program.
 After all, continuing your education is one investment that’s well worth it.